-I received my Bachelor's degree from the Technion, and both my Masters and PhD degrees from Tel Aviv University, all in Electrical Engineering.
-Before joining the department in 2013, I was a postdoc in the Information Theory and Application Center (ITA) at the University of California, San Diego, and also worked in finance as a quantitative analyst for the D.E.
+I received my Bachelor's degree from the Technion, and both my M.Sc. and Ph.D. degrees from Tel Aviv University, all in Electrical Engineering.
+Before joining the department, I was a postdoc in the Information Theory and Application Center (ITA) at the University of California, San Diego, and also worked in finance as a quantitative analyst for the D.E.
 Shaw group in New York.
-Prior to my graduate studies, I worked as an engineer and team leader in communication and signal processing, for the Israel Defense Force and in the Hi-Tech Industry.
+Prior to my graduate studies, I held several R&D positions in communication and signal processing in the Israeli hi-tech industry.

 [May 2022] Our paper "On the Memory Complexity of Uniformity Testing", co-authored with Tomer Berg and Or Ordentlich, has been accepted to COLT 2022.